tkw1536/UVoteJ/README.md

 ```
 cd UVoteJ
 scripts\install
+REM Edit config\config.json and set yourself as admin.
 scripts\run
 ```

 The scripts/install routine will write a configuration file to config/config.json which can also be manually edited.

 ## Documentation